maangulo12/starter-kit/README.md

-# Starter-Kit: PostgreSQL + Python (Flask) + Angular 2
+# Starter-Kit

+This is a concise skeleton for getting started with PostgreSQL, Python (Flask), and Angular 2.

 ![Alt text] (frontend/www/assets/img/PPFA.png "PPFA")

-This is a concise skeleton for getting started with PostgreSQL, Python (Flask) and Angular 2.

 ## To Get Started